Channel Phase Processing in Wireless Networks for Human Activity Recognition: Results and discussion

-Comparing time smoothing with frequency smoothing shows that one offers better results in two datasets and the other in the other two, with substantial differences.
-Also, in this case, 2D smoothing improves the frequency or time smoothing results in all cases, but it is outperformed by the TSFR method, which achieves excellent accuracy of more than 90\% in all cases.
 Table \ref{CNN_pos} shows the most different results between methods concerning the other tables.
 For example, frequency smoothing for Dataset A gives better results than time smoothing or 2D smoothing, while for Dataset B, time smoothing is the best.
 For example, for Dataset A, frequency smoothing gives better results than time smoothing or 2D smoothing, while for Dataset B, time smoothing is the best.
 Moreover, the accuracy values in both datasets are the lowest of all.
 Nevertheless, the TSFR method remains the best, with reasonable accuracy values.
 The accuracy of the TSFR method in Dataset B is 96\%, compared to the second highest, 33\%, and in Dataset A is 88\%, while the second highest is 68\%.

 In addition, we have seen fit to include Table \ref{scen2} to show the Dataset B metrics in more detail, as the high accuracy in Tables \ref{FCNN_count}, and \ref{CNN_count} can be misleading.
 Dataset B is an unbalanced dataset in which class \textit{0} occupies 1\% of the total size, while classes \textit{1} and \textit{2} are 50\% and 49\%, respectively.
 Table \ref{scen2} is an extension of Tables \ref{FCNN_count} and \ref{CNN_count}.
 It shows that, although the overall accuracy values are 98\%, the only method capable of correctly classifying the unbalanced class is the TSFR method.